 CSUMB was allocated 1,035 acre feet of water by the Fort Ord Re-Use Authority shortly after the closure of Fort Ord.
 It is located in a droughtprone area with nearby aquifers suffering from saltwater intrusion.
-As a custodian of this limited resource, the University proposes to educate users about conservation, and to demonstrate the use of innovative watermanagement strategies (stewardship).
-A range of innovative strategies will provide resiliency, should existing water supplies become limited, or should the Campus decide to achieve net positive water-an ambitious goal that will first require achieving net zero water use.
-A wide range of strategies includes limiting the use of potable water for non-potable uses, capturing rainwater, using greywater from washing machines for irrigation, installing dual pipe plumbing in residence halls, and treating all Campus wastewater for reuse on site.
+As a custodian of this limited resource, the university proposes to educate users about conservation, and to demonstrate the use of innovative watermanagement strategies (stewardship).
+A range of innovative strategies will provide resiliency, should existing water supplies become limited, or should the campus decide to achieve net positive water-an ambitious goal that will first require achieving net zero water use.
+A wide range of strategies includes limiting the use of potable water for non-potable uses, capturing rainwater, using greywater from washing machines for irrigation, installing dual pipe plumbing in residence halls, and treating all campus wastewater for reuse on site.

-Stormwater management will provide strategies to percolate stormwater within the Campus footprint.
+Stormwater management will provide strategies to percolate stormwater within the campus footprint.
 Stormwater percolation systems will mimic native landscape features and will create attractive landscaped areas along an expanded proposed trail system (placemaking).
-Stormwater management will also continue to include the replacement of or removal of aging pipes still in use.
+Stormwater management will also continue to include the replacement of aging pipes still in use.

-The Campus is encouraged by sustainable regional water projects that treat and distribute wastewater for reuse, supplementing water pumped from the Salinas Valley Groundwater Basin.
-In anticipation of receiving 87 acre-feet a year of regionally generated recycled water from MCWD, the Campus has installed recycled water irrigation piping for all newly created landscapes.
-As the supplier of water and sewer sercices to the Campus, the Marina Coast Water District (MCWD) will continue to be an important conservation and water management partner.
-The Campus will also consider public-private partnerships as a way to fund and build Campus water infrastructure (partnerships).
+The campus will continue to support sustainable regional water projects that treat and distribute wastewater for reuse, supplementing water pumped from the Salinas Valley Groundwater Basin.
+In anticipation of receiving 87 acre-feet a year of regionally generated recycled water from FORA, the campus has installed recycled water irrigation piping for all newly created landscapes.
+As a purveyor of existing campus water supplies, the Marina Coast Water District (MCWD) will continue to be an important conservation and water management partner.
+The campus will also consider public-private partnerships as a way to fund and build campus water infrastructure (partnerships).